-The Shrewsbury Council on Aging (SCOA) is a human service department of the town, which serves the needs and issues of Shrewsbury's seniors, age 60, and over, or families with senior issues.
+The Shrewsbury Council on Aging (SCOA) is a Town human service department that serves the needs and issues of Shrewsbury's seniors (60 and over), or families with senior issues.
 Our 7-member board meets monthly and work with the director to continuously evaluate and update programs and senior needs.

 We work closely with:

-Elder Services of Worcester, Inc. (our regional Aging Service Access Point: ASAP)
+- Elder Services of Worcester, Inc. (Our regional Aging Service Access Point: ASAP)

-Executive Office of Elder Affairs, Boston (the Commonwealth of Massachusetts oversight office)
+- Executive Office of Elder Affairs, Boston (The Commonwealth of Massachusetts oversight office)

-We also work closely with departments and agencies within town, such as:
+We also work closely with departments and agencies within town such as:

-Parks and Recreation
+- Parks and Recreation

-Shrewsbury Youth and Family Services
+- Shrewsbury Youth and Family Services

 SCOA receives funding by:

-Donations received through area business and individuals
+- Donations received through area business and individuals

-Donations received through the Friends organization
+- Donations received through the Friends organization

-Grants, the largest being an annual grant given by the Executive Office of Elder Affairs in Boston where a dollar amount is given per senior in town
+- Grants, the largest being an annual grant given by the Executive Office of Elder Affairs in Boston where a dollar amount is given per senior in town.

 - Local tax dollars appropriated at the Annual Town Meeting

-Friends of Shrewsbury Senior Center
+- Friends of the Shrewsbury Senior Center